Key Takeaways

 You're a Passenger in an Uber/Lyft That Crashes

 If another driver caused it: File against the at-fault driver's insurance.
-If that's insufficient, Uber/Lyft's UM/UIM coverage may supplement.
+If that coverage is insufficient, Uber or Lyft's uninsured/underinsured motorist coverage may apply, depending on the policy and whether the coverage was validly rejected or limited.

 You're Hit by an Uber/Lyft Driver While Walking or Driving